 Qt Creator is a complete IDE for developing Qt applications.
-You can setup project files, code, debug, package, and deploy from within Qt Creator.
-You can configure either CMake or qmake to build projects when you create them using wizard templates.
+You can set up projects, code, debug, package, and deploy from within Qt Creator.